A refined Frauchiger--Renner paradox based on strong contextuality

-\paragraph*{Rephrasing the GHZ--FR assumptions} We now rephrase the GHZ--FR assumptions in order to simplify the comparison with the assumptions of the FR paradox,\emph{emphasizing} the differences.\footnote{In fact, this paraphrasing of our no-go theorem has slightly stronger assumptions than needed.
+\paragraph*{Rephrasing the GHZ--FR assumptions} We now rephrase the GHZ--FR assumptions in order to simplify the comparison with the assumptions of the FR paradox, \emph{emphasising} the differences.\footnote{In fact, this paraphrasing of our no-go theorem has slightly stronger assumptions than needed.
 We did so to tailor them more to the phrasing of the FR assumptions.
-To weaken them, we could allow the (Q) assumption to have statements about outcome values assigned by the agent making the prediction, subject to \ClassicalT.} \begin{itemize} \item[(Q')] A \emph{classical}\footnote{We recall that by a \textit{classical} agent we mean an agent that need not be modelled quantumly by any other agent in the protocol.} agent $A$ can translate the use of the possibilistic quantum Born rule applied to a set of performed (not necessarily all by $A$) measurements, to make statements about what outcomes are obtained or not. \item[(C')] If a \emph{classical} agent $B$ knows that statement $s_1$ is true from reasoning with a theory that a \emph{classical} agent $A$ accepts, and \emph{$B$ communicates his reasoning to $A$ through classical communication} (so that $A$ knows about this reasoning of $B$ about $s_1$), then $s_1$ is true for agent $A$ as well. \item[(D')] If a \emph{classical} agent $A$ knows a statement $s_1$ and also knows that $s_1$ implies statement $s_2$ then agent $A$ can conclude `I (A) know $s_2$'. \end{itemize}
+To weaken them, we could allow the (Q) assumption to have statements about outcome values assigned by the agent making the prediction, subject to \ClassicalT.} \begin{itemize} \item[(Q')] A \emph{classical}\footnote{We recall that by a \textit{classical} agent we mean an agent that need not be modelled quantumly by any other agent in the protocol.} agent $A$ can translate the use of the possibilistic quantum Born rule applied to a set of performed (not necessarily all by $A$) measurements, to make statements about what outcomes are obtained or not. \item[(C')] If a \textit{classical} agent $A$ knows that a \textit{classical} agent $B$ knows that statement $s_1$ is true from reasoning with the same five rules, \textit{and $B$ communicates his reasoning to $A$ through classical communication}, then agent $A$ knows that $s_1$ is true. \item[(D')] If a \emph{classical} agent $A$ knows a statement $s_1$ and also knows that $s_1$ implies statement $s_2$ then agent $A$ can conclude `I (A) know $s_2$'. \end{itemize}